Published by Christina Riley. Last Updated on November 21, 2023.

 Little Switzerland Books and Beans started in 1987 and expanded in 2004.
-This bookstore is stuffed to the brim with as many books as could fit and now features over 50,000 titles.
+This bookstore is stuffed to the brim with as many books as possible and now features over 50,000 titles.

 Next door, you’ll find some delicious barbecue at the Little Switzerland General Store.

-Malaprops is a great independent bookstore and cafe located in Asheville and founded in 1984.
+Malaprops is a great independent bookstore and cafe in Asheville, founded in 1984.
 They carry a carefully curated selection of books for adults, children, and young adults, as well as an array of gift items.
 Their café offers locally roasted coffee and bakery items.

-Malaprops hosts book clubs, partners regularly with local and area nonprofits, and does everything they can to give back.
+Malaprops hosts book clubs, partners regularly with local and area nonprofits, and does everything possible to give back.
 They also host almost daily events.

 During a typical year, they’ll host ~15 free community events every month.
 Many award winners, including Pulitzer Prize winners, have come to Bookmarks to share their experiences with attendees.

 The Country Bookshop

 140 NW Broad Street, Southern Pines, NC (Shipping Available)